You’ve probably learned a lot about yourself in the last year.

 Since COVID struck, church leaders have seen more than a few addictions, wants and preferences revealed.

-At this point, with only half of churches re-opened, and with most re-opened churches experiencing low attendance numbers compared to pre-COVID, it may be wise to take stock of what we’ve learned so far.
+At this point, with most re-opened churches experiencing low attendance numbers compared to pre-COVID, it may be wise to take stock of what we’ve learned so far.

 You never know how much you love something until it’s taken away.
 And for church leaders, some of our most dearly held ways of doing church were snatched away overnight.